 - from creditors

 WHAT IF WE ALREADY HAVE DOCUMENTS?
 Like one’s life, estate planning is a work-in-progress.
 It is not just documents created once, then hidden away in the safe deposit box for no further review.
 Your estate plan will not be worth the money spent on designing it unless you plan for regular review as laws change and your life continues to evolve.
+Typical life events that might affect your planning include births, deaths, marriages, divorces, retirement, and moving.

 WHAT IF WE’RE NEW MAINE RESIDENTS?
 We will take the time to review your old documents (if they exist) to determine if they’re still relevant.
 State laws often differ.
 We will advise about compliance with Maine law, possible changes to your existing estate plan, and preparation of new estate planning documents if necessary.